opengeospatial/ogcapi-environmental-data-retrieval/README.md

 This is the GitHub repository of the [OGC Environmental Data Retrieval API Standard Working Group (EDR API SWG)](https://www.opengeospatial.org/projects/groups/edr-apiswg).

-The **OGC API - Environmental Data Retrieval** candidate standard is part of the OGC API suite of standards.
+The **OGC API - Environmental Data Retrieval** standard is part of the OGC API suite of standards.
 [OGC API standards](https://ogcapi.ogc.org) define modular API building blocks to spatially enable Web APIs in a consistent way.
 [OpenAPI](http://openapis.org) is used to define the reusable API building blocks.

 ### EDR API Query Patterns
 The EDR API allows a query, constructed of a spatio-temporal pattern, to retrieve data just for that pattern, from a data collection resource.
 Each of these patterns is optional, but a compliant API should implement at least one of them.